Top

 Lie's project, "An End-to-End Approach to Safe and Secure AI Systems," is the first of the four that will aim to create methods to train AI models in situations where reliable data is unavailable, develop techniques to ensure AI models are robust, fair, and interpretable, and establish guidelines for AI use to ensure regulatory compliance.

 Lie will lead a community of 18 researchers hailing from four Canadian universities: the University of Toronto, Concordia University, the University of Waterloo, and York University.
-Five of the researchers are affiliated with SRI: Associate Director Sheila McIlraith, Research Lead Nisarg Shah, and Faculty Affiliates Marsha Chechik, Igor Gilitschenski, and Nicolas Papernot, who are faculty members at the Department of Computer Science.
+Five of the researchers are affiliated with SRI and the Department of Computer Science: Associate Director Sheila McIlraith, Research Lead Nisarg Shah, and Faculty Affiliates Marsha Chechik, Igor Gilitschenski, and Nicolas Papernot.

 Department of Computer Science professors Nick Koudas, Gerald Penn, Colin Raffel, Sushant Sachdeva, Gururaj Saileshwar, Florian Shkurti, Nandita Vijaykumar and Qizhen Zhang are also researchers on the project.